diamante-io/Aurora/services/bridge/README.md

 --- | --- | ---
 `id` | optional | Unique ID of the payment.
 If you send another request with the same `id` previously sent transaction will be resubmitted to the network.
 This parameter is required when sending a payment using Compliance protocol.
 `source` | optional | Secret seed of transaction source account.
 If ommitted it will use the `base_seed` specified in the config file.
-`sender` | optional | Payment address (ex. `bob*hcnet.org`) of payment sender account.
+`sender` | optional | Payment address (ex. `bob*diamnet.org`) of payment sender account.
 Required for when sending using Compliance protocol.
-`destination` | required | Account ID or payment address (ex. `bob*hcnet.org`) of payment destination account `forward_destination[domain]` | required | Required when sending to Forward destination.
+`destination` | required | Account ID or payment address (ex. `bob*diamnet.org`) of payment destination account `forward_destination[domain]` | required | Required when sending to Forward destination.
 `forward_destination[fields][name]` | required | Required when sending to Forward destination.
 Fields will be added to Federation request query string.
 `amount` | required | Amount that destination will receive `memo_type` | optional | Memo type, one of: `id`, `text`, `hash`, `extra` `memo` | optional | Memo value, `id` it must be uint64, when `hash` it must be 32 bytes hex value.
 `use_compliance` | optional | When `true` Bridge will use Compliance protocol even if `extra_memo` is empty.
 `extra_memo` | optional | You can include any info here and it will be included in the pre-image of the transaction's memo hash.
-See the [HcNet Memo Convention](https://github.com/hcnet/hcnet-protocol/issues/28).
+See the [DiamNet Memo Convention](https://github.com/diamnet/diamnet-protocol/issues/28).
 When set and compliance server is connected, `memo` and `memo_type` values will be ignored.
 `asset_code` | optional | Asset code (XLM when empty) destination will receive `asset_issuer` | optional | Account ID of asset issuer (XLM when empty) destination will receive `send_max` | optional | [path_payment] Maximum amount of send_asset to send